Sandré Swanson

 Sandré Swanson (born November 28, 1948) is an American politician who served as a member of the California State Assembly for the 16th district from 2006 to 2012.

 Early life and education

 Swanson was born in Oakland, California.
-He earned an associate's degree in psychology from Oakland City College and a Bachelor of Arts degree in psychology from San Francisco State University.
+He earned an associate degree in psychology from Oakland City College and a Bachelor of Arts degree in psychology from San Francisco State University.

 Career

 Swanson began his political career in 1971 as a member of the Oakland Anti-Poverty Board.
 He later worked as the advance team manager for Shirley Chisholm's 1972 presidential campaign.
 From 1973 to 1998, he served as a district director and a senior policy advisor to then Congressman-Ron Dellums.

 Swanson later served as chief of staff to Congresswoman Barbara Lee.
-He endorsed Hillary Clinton in the 2008 presidential election.
+He endorsed Barack Obama in the 2008 presidential election.

+In 2024, Sandré Swanson ran for California's 7th State Senatorial district, ending up in fifth place in the primary.